nmittal29/CMPS_290S_PaperReview/What is blog all about.md

 4. but w2 has lower timestamp than w1, Cassandra ignores w2

 ~~~~
-A leap second is a one-second adjustment (due to irregularities in Earth’s rotation) that is occasionally applied UTC to keep it close to the solar time at Greenwich.
+A leap second is a one-second adjustment (due to irregularities in Earth’s rotation) that is occasionally applied UTC to
+keep it close to the solar time at Greenwich.
-Linux Kernel systems handle leap second by taking a one-seconds backwards jump.
+Linux Kernel systems handle leap second by taking a one-second backwards jump.
 ~~~~

 <p align="justify">